Hi sweet friend!

 I saw a snippet of a conversation from Glennon Melton recently (my spirit animal, I swear.
 If you haven’t read Carry on Warrior, buy a copy this very instant!), and it said,

 “Q: G, why do you cry so often?
+A. For the same reason I laugh so often.
+Because I’m paying attention.”

 So often the things that feel like our greatest liabilities, the things about us that feel the hardest, are actually our greatest gifts and strengths.